forio/flow.js/documentation/graphing-overview/index.html.md

 			mySecondChart.render();
 		}, { batch: true });

 Make sure to pass in the option `{ batch: true }` as the optional third argument to `subscribe()`.
 When `batch` is `true`, the callback function is only called once (rather than once for each variable to which you are subscribing).
 The argument passed to the callback (`data`) is an object with the names and values of both variables.
-The variable `composedData` uses the values to create an (x,y) data point to add to the data set we're graphing.
+The variable `composedData` uses these values to create an (x,y) data point to add to the data set we're graphing.

-**Extension #2: Graphing multiple variables updated by the user.**
+**Extension #2: Graphing multiple variables entered by the user.**

-The approach in Extension #1 works well when `cost` and `price` are both updated as your model advances.
+The approach in Extension #1 works well when `cost` and `price` are both updated automatically as your model advances.
 You can also use Flow.js and Contour to graph multiple model variables whose values are input by the user.

 First, have the user enter the values and click a button when finished: